Online

 Why It Works

 Online counselling works much like in-person sessions—it’s just a different way to connect.
-For many people, it’s simply about what fits best with their life.
+For many people, it’ssimply about what fits best with their life.
 Maybe you’ve got a packed schedule, or maybe you’ve found a counsellor whose approach really suits your needs, even if they’re miles away.

 For some, online counselling can be a vital source of support—especially when getting to a physical space isn’t easy.
-Whether it’s due to health, location, or other personal circumstances, having online services means people now have more choices that fit their lives.Online Vs. Face-to-Face: What's The Difference?
+Whether it’s due to health, location, or other personal circumstances, having online services means that people now have more choices available to fit around their lives.
+The table below shows some of the key differences between online and face to face counselling.

 How Online Counselling Works